jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 A few less-obvious things to note:

 * The most important decision you have to make here are regarding your initial traits and stats.
 The interests mostly serve as a buff to learning jobs - they're most useful when you _need_ a Dupe to skill up quickly to unlock a special skill, which is a situation you'll only reach after a number of cycles.
+Instead, traits are the most important factor in selecting a Dupe - pay careful attention to any traits that affect a Dupe's food or oxygen consumption before selecting them!
+For a more in-depth analysis, check out the [Dupe Traits sub-guide](dupe-builds#dupe-traits).

 * Some stats are not particularly important until later in the game:
   * Tinkering - this affects manually-operated machines.
 It'll take a while for this to become particularly relevant.